thepowersgang/rust_os/Notes/VFS-MultiRoot.md

  - TODO: `rustc` would need to be able to access above the main.rs file in some cases (see this project's `syscalls.inc.rs` file)
 - (RW) Output

-Applications with an "application handle" (a kernel-registered non-forgable token) can make a request from a service to open a file/folder (either named or arbitary)
+Applications with an "application handle" (a kernel-registered non-forgable token) can make a request from a service to open a file/folder (either named or arbitrary)
 - This service can prompt the user, or accept the request (if whitelisted)